haskelladdict/sconcho/sconcho/doc/manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 After start-up, sconcho by default presents a pattern grid with 10 rows and
 10 columns.
-This initial grid size can be changed by either
+This initial grid size can be changed by

-  * starting a new project (**File -> New**) and specifying the proper size in the *New Pattern Grid* dialog.
+  * starting a new project (**File -> New**) and specifying the intended size in the *New Pattern Grid* dialog.

   * adding the proper number of rows with the *Insert/Delete Rows and Columns* dialog (**Grid -> Insert/Delete Rows and Columns**).

 Interacting with Sconcho
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Most interactions with sconcho only require a simple mouse click.
-This is true for all selections, e.g. to choose the currently active knitting symbol or to place symbols into the existing pattern grid.
+One of the most fundamental interaction is the selection of any number of grid cells.
+Selected grid cells can then be filled with knitting symbols, a color, or both (see `Adding Symbols To Pattern Grid`_).

-There are a number of additional ways to select cells on the pattern grid and these all involve holding down the **Shift key** while using the mouse:
+There are a number of additional ways to select cells on the pattern grid all of which involve holding down the **Shift key** while clicking:

 * Shift + mouse click and then dragging the mouse across the pattern grid will activate the *Rubberband Tool*.
-Upon releasing the mouse button all grid cells under the rubberband will either be selected or unselected based on their previous state.
+Upon releasing the mouse button all grid cells under the rubberband will either be selected or un-selected based on their previous state.
 If there is a knitting symbol active it will be placed immediately if it fits into the selection area.

 * Shift + right click on either a row or column label will again select or un-select the whole row or column based on its previous state.
-If there is an active knitting symbol it will be placed.
+If there is an active knitting symbol it will be placed into .

-Finally, several items on the canvas can be moved around.
+Finally, several items on the knitting chart can be moved around.
 Movable items are: legend items (both symbols and text) and repeat boxes on the canvas.
-In order to move items, hold down the **Control key** then click on the item with the mouse button and start dragging.
-Releasing the mouse button causes the item to be placed at the location of the mouse cursor.
+In order to move items, hold down the **Control key** then click on the item with the right mouse button and start dragging.
+Releasing the mouse button will cause the item to be placed at the current mouse pointer location.

 Adding Symbols to Pattern Grid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Symbols are added to the pattern grid via selecting grid cells.
-These
+You can add symbols to the pattern grid via selecting grid cells.
+Selected
+cells will turn gray if there is no knitting symbol active.
+Clicking on
+selected cells once more will un-select them again.
+If a knitting symbol
+is currently active, sconcho will try to immediately place it into the
+selected cell if possible (e.g., sconcho can not place a three stitch
+cable into a single selected cell.
+In order to place it at a multiple of
+three adjacent cells has to be selected).
+If you first select a number
-cells will then be filled with the currently active knitting symbol from
+of cells without an active symbol, sconcho will try to place the active
-the list of available knitting symbols.
+knitting symbol as soon as you select one.

 The presently active symbol (including its background color) is indicated
 in the *Active Symbol Tool* in the lower right hand corner.
 If no symbol is
 selected the *Active Symbol Tool* displays **No Active Symbol**.

-Grid cells can be selected in three ways:
+As previously mentioned in `Interacting with Sconcho`_ Grid cells can be
+selected in three ways:

-  1) individual grid cells can be selected by using the right mouse button to click on them
+  1) individual grid cells can be selected by using the right mouse button
+  to click on them
-  2) complete rows or columns can be selected by holding down the **Control** key and clicking on the row or column labels.
-If the label spacing is larger than one, Control-clicking in empty row/column label positions will also select whole rows/columns.
+  2) complete rows or columns can be selected by holding down the
+  **Shift** key and clicking on the row or column labels.
+If the label
+  spacing is larger than 1, Control-clicking in empty row/column label
+  positions will also select whole rows/columns.
-  3) a rectangular area can be selected with the *Rubberband Tool* by holding down the **Shift** key and the right mouse button and then dragging the mouse.
+  3) a rectangular area can be selected with the *Rubberband Tool* by
+  holding down the **Shift** key and the right mouse button and then

-Without an active symbol (the *Active Symbol Tool*
-shows **No Active Symbol**) selecting grid cells will highlight
-them in a light gray color.
-As soon as a symbol is activated it
-will be inserted into the highlighted grid cells.
-If a
-symbol is already active while selecting grid cells, the symbol will be
-inserted into the highlighted cells immediately.
+  dragging the mouse.

 **Note:** If a symbol is active which spans more than a single
 cell - a 3 stitch cable for example -- it will only
 be inserted if the selected grid cells can fit the symbols
-exactly (there could be more than one if the *Rubberband Tool* is
-used).
+exactly.

 Copy and Pasting a Selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The currently selected cells can be copied via
+You can copy and paste any rectangular collection of cells by selecting them first and then copying them via
 **Right Mouse Click -> Copy Selection**.
-The cells copied in this fashion can then then be pasted via **Right Mouse Click -> Paste Selection** as often as needed.
+The cells copied in this fashion can then be pasted via **Right Mouse Click -> Paste Selection** as often as needed.

+**Note:** Before selecting cells for copying make sure no knitting symbol is currently active.
+Otherwise, sconcho will insert it into the selection.
+In any case, if this happens to you, you can always undo this action.

-Pasting will insert the most recently copied rectangular selection such that the grid cell under the mouse pointer ends up at the upper left hand corner.
+Pasting will insert the most recently copied rectangular selection such that the grid cell under the mouse pointer will be at the upper left hand corner.
 When pasting, the target area has to fit the copied selection exactly, i.e., pasting can not leave cells half filled.
 If pasting is not possible at the requested location, the *Paste Selection* option is grayed out.
-This can only happen when attempting to paste into areas with symbols wider than a single cell (e.g. 2, 3, 4, 5, or 6 stitch cables).

 **Note:** Presently, only rectangular selections can be copied and pasted.
 If the current selection is not rectangular or consists of multiple disconnected pieces it can not be copied and the *Copy Selection* option is grayed out.